Volume of real estate transactions in France in 2024: Assessment and outlook

 Signs of stabilization 🔄

 Despite a market that remains under pressure, the latest figures suggest signs of stabilization.
-Experts agree that the real estate market could stabilize in the second half of 2024, with a gradual recovery in transaction volumes from the beginning of 2025.
-However, this recovery will not be uniform and will depend on monetary policy, interest rates and economic recovery.
+Experts agree that the housing market could stabilize in the second half of 2024, with a gradual recovery in transaction volumes starting in early 2025.
+However, this recovery will not be uniform and will depend on monetary policy, interest rates, and the economic recovery.

-Potential buyers will need to be vigilant as borrowing costs continue to rise, while sellers will need to adapt to weaker and more selective demand.
+Potential buyers will need to be vigilant in the face of continued increases in borrowing costs, while sellers will need to adapt to weaker and more selective demand.

 The resilience of the luxury market 🏡

-The luxury market seems less affected by the general decline in transaction volumes.
-High-end properties, whether prestigious houses or luxury apartments, continue to attract an international clientele, less impacted by local economic fluctuations.
-In this sector, demand remains stable, and prices are often less sensitive to falls than in the traditional real estate market.
+The luxury market appears less affected by the general decline in transaction volumes.
+High-end properties, whether prestigious homes or luxury apartments, continue to attract an international clientele, less impacted by local economic fluctuations.
+In this sector, demand remains stable, and prices are often less sensitive to declines than in the traditional real estate market.

 Conclusion

-In 2024, the French real estate market will experience a slowdown marked by a drop in the volume of transactions and prices of old housing.
-However, the gradual stabilization of prices and the increase in the financeable surface area for certain types of housing offer positive prospects.
-The market remains under pressure, but with adaptation by market players, a recovery could take shape for 2025.
-Rural and peri-urban regions benefit more from the drop in prices, while large metropolises record a less marked drop, and the market luxury real estate remains relatively stable.
+In 2024, the French real estate market experienced a marked slowdown, characterized by a decline in transaction volume and prices for existing homes.
+However, the gradual stabilization of prices and the increase in affordable housing size for certain types of properties offer positive prospects.
+The market remains under pressure, but with adaptation from market participants, a recovery could emerge by 2025.
+Rural and suburban areas benefited more from the price decrease, while major metropolitan areas experienced a less pronounced decline, and the luxury real estate market remained relatively stable.

 Sources and links: